abc1929/EECS393/README.md

 1. ☐ make arena, just flat ground with shrinking force field (we could worry about the visual of it later) associated with time
 2. ☐ make a ragdoll character controlled by a single player with hp and movements (kinda given by UE4)
 3. ☐ make a punchbag ragdoll dummy enemy with hp
-~~4. make a basic melee punch skill that deals minor dmg and knockback whoever is hit a bit.~~
+4. ~~make a basic melee punch skill that deals minor dmg and knockback whoever is hit a bit.~~
 4. ☑ Ranged projectile made
 5. ☐ everything with hp shall take dmg constantly while in force field